mattdesl/budo/README.md

 #run watchify on port 9966
 budo index.js

-#run watchify with local output file
+#run watchify with explicit output file
 budo index.js --outfile bundle.js --verbose

 #run watchify with some options and trigger LiveReload on change